vishnu1411/Oct25DallasHack/AI_Challenges/AI02-Agent/02-solution.md

    - Upload the resulting JSON to Cosmos DB using Data Explorer’s “Upload JSON” feature or the Azure SDK,Under ***Items*** ,use the ***Upload data*** and ***Select Json Files*** option
    - Ensure each document includes the partition key field (`Product`).

-**4. Verify Data:**
+### 4️⃣ Verify Data

 - Open the SQL Query tab then paste the below
 - `SELECT c.Product, c.suggestions FROM c`.
 It will return each product (by Product) with its suggestions array, confirming our entries.

 ![Cosmos DB Query Output](<Reference Pictures/cosmos_query_ss.png>)